hgotia/DRoP/FinalProjectReview.md

 ## Code and Walk-through

-I’m a fan of the database-first method.
+I like the database-first method.
 So I used that.

 ## Product demonstration